 Filing for bankruptcy will affect your tax situation, but likely not in the way you expect.
 First thing first, before you can even file a bankruptcy claim all back taxes must be completed and filed.
 If you happen to not realize this and file a claim while you still have unfiled tax returns from previous years, the clock starts ticking.
 You have a limited amount of time at that point to get those returns filed before the claim is thrown out.
 This is where a CPA comes in very handy, as they can file the forms in the most effective, efficient manner possible.

 Tax debt is exempt from discharge.
-This means that even when a bankruptcy claim is approved, tax debt will still be owed including any penalties and late fees.
+This means that even when a bankruptcy claim is approved, the tax debt will still be owed including any penalties and late fees.
 There is a possibility that collection efforts could be paused for a bit, but they will eventually start up again and fees and interest continue to accrue even when collection efforts are not being made.
 Basically, bankruptcy is not a way out of paying the IRS.
 Other debt may be discharged, but tax debt will not be.
-In fact, tax debt can even grow during this time if payments are not made during the proceedings.
+In fact, the tax debt can even grow during this time if payments are not made during the proceedings.
 A bankruptcy lawyer can help you come up with a plan of attack for this debt growth so that it does not get any more out of hand than necessary.

 The Best Advice